-When I first started teaching bodysurfing, I had no idea what I was doing.
+When I set out to teach bodysurfing, I had no idea what I was doing.

 Prior to 2020, I had never taught bodysurfing and couldn’t find any information on how to do it.
 I had already been teaching board-surfing for several years, but bodysurfing was a whole different ballgame.